Practical AI setup for brokers

 Broker action: Adjust categories, tone, examples, and follow-up rules.

-Workbench action: Keep those preferences separate from managed guardrails.
+Ouroboros action: Keep those preferences separate from managed safety controls.

 Deliverable: A workflow the broker can keep improving.

-Review gate: Guardrails around sensitive data, tool access, and outbound action are not casual toggles.
+Review gate: Controls around sensitive data, tool access, and outbound action are not casual toggles.

-Success signal: The broker can personalize value without taking over security engineering.
+Success looks like: The broker can personalize value without becoming an AI safety specialist.

 05